shirishmakwana/app-status-chrome-ext/README.md

 # app-status-chrome-ext

-Set/Check status of the application
+Set and check status of the application!